-118 Summary description derived from "Methods, Tool and Resources: A Handbook for Quantifying Distributed Energy Resource Impacts for Benefit-Cost Analysis" (March 2022), National Energy Screening Project.
+&lt;sup>118 Summary description derived from "Methods, Tool and Resources: A Handbook for Quantifying Distributed Energy Resource Impacts for Benefit-Cost Analysis" (March 2022), National Energy Screening Project.

-time.
+&lt;sup>119 Regulation service is used to constantly and automatically balance small fluctuations in supply and demand in real time.
 Generation units that are providing regulation service must be able to respond to automatic generation control (AGC) signals from the system operator and change their output accordingly on very short time scales, typically on the order of one to several seconds.
 Survey of U.S. Ancillary Services Markets, Energy Systems Division, Argonne National Laboratory, January 2016, p.1

-120 Spinning reserves specified percentage, based on Applicable Reliability Standards, of Contingency Reserve that must be synchronized to the Transmission System and that meets all Applicable Reliability Standards, and that can be converted to Energy within the Contingency Reserve Deployment Period following a deployment instruction."
+&lt;sup>120 Spinning reserves specified percentage, based on Applicable Reliability Standards, of Contingency Reserve that must be synchronized to the Transmission System and that meets all Applicable Reliability Standards, and that can be converted to Energy within the Contingency Reserve Deployment Period following a deployment instruction."
 MISO Tariff, Module A, § I.S.

-121 Supplemental Reserves (also called non-spinning reserves), are intended to help the system recover from unplanned contingencies.
+&lt;sup>121 Supplemental Reserves (also called non-spinning reserves), are intended to help the system recover from unplanned contingencies.
 However, non-spinning reserves can also be provided by generation units that are offline, as long as they are able to start up and increase their output to the target level within a predefined period of time, usually 10 to 30 minutes, depending on the market.
 Online units with available capacity can also provide non-spinning reserves.

-122 2020 State of the Market Report for the MISO Electricity Market, Potomac Economics, p.
+2020 State of the Market Report for the MISO Electricity Market, Potomac Economics, p.
 11.

-123 The two types of DERs that can participate in the MISO ancillary services markets are demand response resources and storage.
+&lt;sup>123 The two types of DERs that can participate in the MISO ancillary services markets are demand response resources and storage.